Healthy You - Every Day

 Let’s face it.
 If you’re like most people born biologically male, you are uncomfortable talking about your prostate gland.
 The truth is, it’s something you simply can’t afford to ignore.
 That’s why my message is to take charge of your prostate health.

-About one in eight people born biologically male will be diagnosed with prostate cancer during their lifetime.
-In 2021, the American Cancer Society estimates that there will be about 248,500 new cases of prostate cancer and an estimated 34,000 deaths from it.
+About one in eight men will be diagnosed with prostate cancer during their lifetime.
+The American Cancer Society estimates there will be about 313,780 new cases of prostate cancer diagnosed and about 35,770 deaths from prostate cancer in 2025.
 Early detection offers the best chance for a cure, yet many are reluctant to get checked.
-This reluctance can impact their health in more than one way.
+This reluctance can impact your health in more than one way.

 Prostate cancer screening not only helps detect cancer when it’s most treatable.
 It also can detect other prostate issues that, when treated, can improve quality of life.